Nikephoros III Botaneiates: Reforms and domestic policy

 Nikephoros may have revoked the edicts of Michael VII to secure more legitimacy and to reward the citizens of Constantinople who had supported him; one such measure involved the restoration of rights to owners of small jetties around Constantinople, allowing them to again use these ports, called skalai.
 Attaleiates states that Nikephoros "diligently attended the festivals of the capital and frequently bestowed gifts to his subjects", suggesting that Nikephoros did not hesitate to embrace the trappings of an emperor to ensure that he was viewed as the legitimate emperor rather than a mere usurper.
 Nikephoros worked to not only gain the favor of the masses, but also the previous dynasty, which Romanos IV had failed to do, leading to his downfall.
-He brought Eudokia Makrembolitissa out of her monastic exile and allowed her to live among her family, and attempted to make Constantine Doukas his heir, likely in an attempt to appease the civil officials who he had just deposed.
+He brought Eudokia Makrembolitissa out of her monastic exile and allowed her to live among her family, and may have attempted to make Konstantios Doukas his heir, likely in an attempt to appease the civil officials who he had just deposed.
 Additionally, succession was a strong concern, as Nikephoros was a widower, old, and childless in 1078.
-His marriage to Maria, the wife of Michael VII, and attempt to take Constantine as his heir, show Nikephoros's determination to both secure his succession and restore stability to the empire.
+His marriage to Maria, the wife of Michael VII, and attempt to take Konstantios as his heir, show Nikephoros's determination to both secure his succession and restore stability to the empire.
+On the other hand, his refusal to name his stepson Constantine Doukas as heir, and preference for his own relative Synadenos, would later be cited as a factor in his downfall.

 Attaleiates praised Nikephoros for his reforms to the legal code and his diligence in the performance of his imperial duties.
 Nikephoros presided over court cases and in his free time read books to improve his ability to judge cases.
 Nikephoros settled several pressing legal issues in 1079, first enacting a law regarding spousal insanity, the second increasing the time between sentencing and execution to thirty days to allow new evidence to be presented or the judge to review whether the crime merited capital punishment.
 Nikephoros also issued a law that extended the same legal rights and protections enjoyed by private servants to imperial servants.
 While the reforms of Nikephoros are quite minor, they provide insight into Nikephoros's desire to relieve some of the issues plaguing the Byzantine Empire and correct the rampant corruption of the Byzantine courts; that his reforms were quite minor is unsurprising in light of the fact that Nikephoros was nearly eighty and had to suppress several revolts and defend against the Turks in Anatolia.